samkohn/larpix-daq/README.md

-# larpix-moddaq
+# larpix-daq

 LArPix DAQ is the data acquisition system for LArPix.
-It handles the data flow between the "data boards" and offline storage and includes data monitoring and operator control functionality.
+It handles the data flow between the "data boards" and offline storage and includes data monitoring and operator control functionality built on the xylem DAQ framework.

 LArPix DAQ consists of a set of scripts which are responsible for individual parts of the DAQ system's functionality, as well as an